pkic/pkimm/model/maturity-levels/_index.md

     class Basic_Indicators["Basic level indicators"]{
         PKI is ad-hoc managed, often reactive
-        There are defined processes and procedures which are followed PKI is not managed according industry standards and regulations Insufficient knowledge
+        There are defined processes and procedures which are followed PKI is not managed according to industry standards and regulations Insufficient knowledge
     }
     class Basic_Risks["Basic level risks"]{